pablo14/CatEncoders/README.md

 # CatEncoders

-## Now it's available on CRAN:
+### Now it's available on CRAN:
 https://cran.r-project.org/web/packages/CatEncoders/index.html

 inspired by python sklearn.preprocessing package.
-LabelEncoder and OneHotEncoder have been implemented. more methods would be added.
+LabelEncoder and OneHotEncoder have been implemented.
+More methods would be added.

 #### for bug report, please send email to setseed2016@gmail.com, thanks!